-RULE 5.1 RESPONSIBILITIES OF A PARTNER OR SUPERVISORY LAWYER
+RULE 5.1.
+RESPONSIBILITIES OF A PARTNER OR SUPERVISORY LAWYER

-(a) A partner in a law firm, and a lawyer who individually or together with other lawyers possesses comparable managerial authority in a law firm, shall make reasonable efforts to ensure that the firm has in effect measures giving reasonable assurance that all lawyers in the firm conform to the Rules of Professional Conduct.

-(b) A lawyer having direct supervisory authority over another lawyer shall make reasonable efforts to ensure that the other lawyer conforms to the Rules of Professional Conduct.

-(c) A lawyer shall be responsible for another lawyer's violation of the Rules of Professional Conduct if:

-(1) the lawyer orders or, with knowledge of the specific conduct, ratifies the conduct involved;

-(2) the lawyer is a partner or has comparable managerial authority in the law firm in which the other lawyer practices, or has direct supervisory authority over the other lawyer, and knows of the conduct at a time when its consequences can be avoided or mitigated but fails to take reasonable remedial action.
+- (a) A partner in a law firm, and a lawyer who individually or together with other lawyers possesses comparable managerial authority in a law firm, shall make reasonable efforts to ensure that the firm has in effect measures giving reasonable assurance that all lawyers in the firm conform to the Rules of Professional Conduct. - (b) A lawyer having direct supervisory authority over another lawyer shall make reasonable efforts to ensure that the other lawyer conforms to the Rules of Professional Conduct. - (c) A lawyer shall be responsible for another lawyer's violation of the Rules of Professional Conduct if: - (1) the lawyer orders or, with knowledge of the specific conduct, ratifies the conduct involved; - (2) the lawyer is a partner or has comparable managerial authority in the law firm in which the other lawyer practices, or has direct supervisory authority over the other lawyer, and knows of the conduct at a time when its consequences can be avoided or mitigated but fails to take reasonable remedial action.

-Comment to RULE 5.1 RESPONSIBILITIES OF A PARTNER OR SUPERVISORY LAWYER and members of other associations authorized to practice law; lawyers having comparable managerial authority in a legal services organization or a law department of an enterprise or government agency; and lawyers who have intermediate managerial responsibilities in a firm.
+[1] Paragraph (a) applies to lawyers who have managerial authority over the professional work of a firm.
+See Rule 1.0(c).
+This includes members of a partnership, the shareholders in a law firm organized as a professional corporation, and members of other associations authorized to practice law; lawyers having comparable managerial authority in a legal services organization or a law department of an enterprise or government agency; and lawyers who have intermediate managerial responsibilities in a firm.
 Paragraph (b) applies to lawyers who have supervisory authority over the work of other lawyers in a firm.